metio/terraform-provider-k8s/docs/data-sources/fluentd_fluent_io_cluster_output_v1alpha1_manifest.md

 - `client_key` (String) Optional, Absolute path to client private Key file
 - `client_key_password` (Attributes) Optional, password for ClientKey file (see [below for nested schema](#nestedatt--spec--outputs--elasticsearch_data_stream--client_key_password))
 - `cloud_auth` (Attributes) Authenticate towards Elastic Cloud using cloudAuth. (see [below for nested schema](#nestedatt--spec--outputs--elasticsearch_data_stream--cloud_auth))
 - `cloud_id` (Attributes) Authenticate towards Elastic Cloud using CloudId.
-If set, cloudAuth mustbe set as well and host, port, user and password are ignored. (see [below for nested schema](#nestedatt--spec--outputs--elasticsearch_data_stream--cloud_id))
+If set, cloudAuth must be set as well and host, port, user and password are ignored. (see [below for nested schema](#nestedatt--spec--outputs--elasticsearch_data_stream--cloud_id))
 - `data_stream_ilm_name` (String) Optional, You can specify the name of an existing ILM policy, which will be applied to the data stream.
 If not present, it creates a new ILM default policy (unless data_stream_template_name is defined, in that case the ILM will be set to the one specified in the matching index template)
 - `data_stream_ilm_policy` (String) Optional, You can specify the ILM policy contents as hash.
 If not present, it will apply the ILM default policy
 - `data_stream_ilm_policy_overwrite` (Boolean) Optional, Specify whether the data stream ILM policy should be overwritten